Skip to main content

 2. Create a PowerSync database user

-privilege, and for the publication mentioned in the next step (as well as for any other publications that may exist).
+To restrict read access to specific tables, explicitly list allowed tables for both the SELECT privilege, and for the publication mentioned in the next step (as well as for any other publications that may exist).

 3. Create “powersync” publication

-1. Enable logical replication
+1. Ensure logical replication is enabled

 In Google Cloud SQL Postgres, enabling the logical replication is done using flags: